-How to Monitor Stripe, Twilio, and AWS API Changes Before They Break Your Product
+Monitor Stripe, Twilio & AWS API Changes (Before They Break Production)

 If your product takes payments, sends messages, or runs on cloud infrastructure, there are three APIs you almost certainly depend on: Stripe, Twilio, and AWS.
 These aren't experimental third-party services — they're load-bearing walls.
 When they change, your product can silently break in ways that cost you customers and revenue before anyone notices.